monix/monix.io/_tut/docs/3x/reactive/observable.md

 [More on Subjects later.](#subjects)

-## Backpressure, buffering, throttling
+## Back-pressure, buffering, throttling

-`Observable` is backpressured, i.e. if producer (upstream) is faster than consumer (downstream), the producer will wait for an `Ack` from the consumer before sending the next element.
+`Observable` is back-pressured, i.e. if producer (upstream) is faster than consumer (downstream), the producer will wait for an `Ack` from the consumer before sending the next element.
 However, that's not always desirable.
-For instance, we might want to process messages in batches for better throughput, or have strict latency requirements which we need to fulfill even at the cost of dropping some messages.
+For instance, we might want to process messages in batches for better throughput, or have strict latency requirements which we need to fulfil even at the cost of dropping some messages.
 Fortunately, Monix provides a ton of operators in this space.

 ### OverflowStrategy

-Many operators which limit, or disable backpressure will take an [OverflowStrategy](https://monix.io/api/3.0/monix/reactive/OverflowStrategy.html).
+Many operators which limit, or disable back-pressure will take an [OverflowStrategy](https://monix.io/api/3.0/monix/reactive/OverflowStrategy.html) as a parameter.
 There are following policies available:
-- `Unbounded` does not limit the size of the buffer and an upstream won't be ever backpressured.
+- `Unbounded` does not limit the size of the buffer and an upstream won't be ever back-pressured.
 If there is a lot of traffic and the downstream is very slow, it can lead to high latencies and even out of memory errors if the buffer grows too large.
 - `Fail(bufferSize: Int)` will send `onError` to downstream, ending `Observable` if the buffer grows too large.
-- `BackPressure(bufferSize: Int)` will backpressure an upstream if the buffer grows too large.
+- `Backpressure(bufferSize: Int)` will back-pressure an upstream if the buffer grows too large.
 - `DropNew(bufferSize: Int)` will drop incoming elements if the buffer grows too large.
 This version is more efficient than `DropOld`.
-- `DropOld(bufferSize: Int)` will drop incoming elements if the buffer grows too large.
+- `DropOld(bufferSize: Int)` will drop the oldest elements if the buffer grows too large.
 - `ClearBuffer(bufferSize: Int)` will clear the buffer if it grows beyond limit.

-`DropNew`, `DropOld` and `ClearBuffer` allow to send a signal downstream if the buffer reach its limit.
+`DropNew`, `DropOld` and `ClearBuffer` allow to send a signal downstream if the buffer reach its capacity.

 ### Asynchronous processing

-We can treat backpressured stream as a synchronous processing where upstream waits until given element is fully processed.
+We can treat back-pressured stream as a synchronous processing where upstream waits until given element is fully processed.

 ```tut:silent
 val stream = {